chadish7/CMAWS/README.md

 Very quickly gets common Windows and Linux AMIS

 ### New-CMPassword
-A password generator capabible of creating easy passwords like Kaju1543 (Like Office365)
+A password generator capabible of creating easy passwords like Kaju1543 (Like Office365) with the -Easy Parameter

-### New-CMEasyPassword
-An alias for New-CMPassword -Easy

 ### Get-EC2WindowsOndemandPrice
 Get the EC2 On demand Price for Windows Instances (No SQL).
 Will expand to Linux and SQL.